slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 "it" not referring to the Tao or Sam Lerman, but the literal system that rules below the former and above the latter

-## 10 - 13 Actual Methods of Mental Healthcare, Proposed by Me
+## <!--10 - 13 -->Actual Methods of Mental Healthcare, Proposed by Me

 > Editing in progress